jfinchain/Grant-Proposal-Template/2-J2O-L2-Blockchain/README.md

 Why will incentivized users and liquidity on Jfinchain remain after incentives dry up?
 Please provide any additional information that will facilitate accountability:(smart contracts addresses relevant to the proposal, relevant organizational wallet addresses, etc.)

-200,000 JFIN for liquidity once and additional 20,000 JFIN per year for development fee.
-Contract yearly.

-For example:
-1st year: requires 220,000 JFIN.
-2nd year: requires 20,000 JFIN.
-3rd year: requires 20,000 JFIN.
-4th year: requires 20,000 JFIN.
+The proposed 150,000 JFIN will be used for two objectives.
+Which are:
+1. 100,000 JFIN as a transaction fee.
+This will last for awhile, depends on the popularity and the transaction made on J2O blockchain.
+2. 50,000 JFIN for a liquidity pool (pair Taro-JFIN).
+Taro is a native currency on J2O blockchain.
+All transactions made on J2O blockchain needed to paid a transaction fee in Taro.
+This trading pair will give access to users who already has JFIN to swap for Taro.
+In the future, if the price of Taro-JFIN is dropped below a threshold.
+It might need to request more fund to control the exchange rate.

-Please note that the initial 200,000 JFIN may be depleted at anytime depends on the popularity of the blockchain.
-If depleted, it required JFIN Chain to provide more liquidity fund for the continuation of usage.
+Please note that those funds will consume all JFIN eventually.
+When depleted it need to be fund again for the continuation of service.

 KPI
 - Can create 2,000 NFTs in a single transaction.